Killthebug/Bika-Lims-Wiki/Bika-LIMS-3.1.7.md

 You are here: [Home](https://github.com/bikalabs/Bika-LIMS/wiki) · [Changelog](https://github.com/bikalabs/Bika-LIMS/wiki/changelog) · Bika LIMS 3.1.7
 ***

 Bika LIMS 3.1.7 is a new [minor release](https://github.com/bikalabs/Bika-LIMS/wiki/Release-cycle).
-Small features and enhancements, new instrument interfaces, printable worksheets and more improvements are included, specifically to Batch management, and bugs reported in 3.1.6 fixed.
+Small features and enhancements, eight new instrument interfaces, printable worksheets and more improvements are included, specifically to Batch management, and bugs reported in 3.1.6 fixed.

-**36 tickets have been closed!**
+**Thirty six tickets were closed!**

 ###Thank you